-If you and your partner disagree on these beliefs, then there will be trouble down the line.
-If you feel pressured to compromise your stance, then the chances are that you will end up feeling resentful, which is always toxic.
+If you and your partner aren’t seeing eye-to-eye on these beliefs, then there will be trouble down the line.
+If you feel bad and pressured to compromise your stance, then the chances are that you will end up feeling resentful, which is always toxic.

 #5 Your feelings about exclusivity